-There are other numbers of course: the fifty-seven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been killed in action or died of wounds.
+There are other numbers of course: the fiftyseven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been killed in action or died of wounds.

-It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the First Battle of the Somme was to continue for a further four and a half months.
+It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...
+First Battle of the Somme...was to continue for four and a half months.

-(Right: Beaumont-Hamel is a commune, not a village. - photographs from 2010 and 2015)
+(Right above: Beaumont-Hamel, a commune not a village. - photographs from 2010 and 2015)